 The LEED Green Associate Exam is the first-tier exam.
-You must either take this exam separately or combine it with your LEED AP exam.
-Becoming a LEED GREEN ASSOCIATE will designate you as understanding the fundamentals of the LEED certification process.
-Your participation on a LEED project will not give your project an automatic point for your participation but this designation will help your employer or developer trust your basic knowledge of the certification process.
-The GREEN ASSOCIATE exam does not cover specific certification credits per specialty but covers the base information about certifying a project.
+Becoming a LEED Green Associate will designate you as understanding the fundamentals of the LEED certification process.
+This designation will help your employer or developer trust your basic knowledge of the certification process.
+The Green Associate exam does not cover specific certification credits per specialty but covers the base information about certifying a project.

-Currently, no eligibility requirements exist for the LEED GREEN ASSOCIATE exam.
-It is recommended to take a sustainable class covering the basic LEED information but it is not currently required.
+Currently, no eligibility requirements exist for the LEED Green Associate exam.
+It is recommended by the USGBC to take a sustainable study course covering the basic LEED information.

 Step 2 : Becoming a LEED AP

 The LEED AP specialty designation is the desired credential for professionals that seek to establish themselves as ready to help projects become LEED certified.
 It is beyond basic knowledge and dives in to the specifics of the LEED rating system including project point options, base calculations, product selection and overall credit knowledge with an understanding of how the credits work together to achieve maximum potential.

 The LEED AP exam comprises 100 selected multiple-choice questions and each part must be completed in 2 hours with an additional 20 minutes for a survey.

 Combined Exam: LEED Green Associate and LEED AP specialty exam